cesanta/mongoose/docs/README.md

 application by design, to give an application full visibility into Mongoose's internals.

-## 2-minute intergration guide
+## 2-minute integration guide

-In order to integrate Mongoose into an existing C/C++ aplicaction or firmware, please use the following steps:
+In order to integrate Mongoose into an existing C/C++ application or firmware, please use the following steps:

 **Step 1.** Copy